JuDFTteam/aiida-fleur/docs/source/plugin/fleurcode_plugin.rst

 * sparning multiple fleur calculation with on execution of fleur in a certain subdir structure (on can parse the commandline switches, but it will fail.)
+* 1D, not supported by the plugin, but currently also not testest in Fleur 0.27 (in principal possible, some plugin functionalities have to be updated.)

 partially supported yet
 .......................